-In many cases, the muffled hearing and popping are mild and do not last longer than a few days or a week or so.
+In most cases, the muffled hearing and popping are mild and do not last longer than a few days or a week or so.
 This is common after a cold.
 No particular treatment is needed and the symptoms often soon go.

 Try to get air to flow into the Eustachian tube: